python/devguide/core-developers/memorialization.rst

 a community member close to the deceased.

-The general best practice for deceased community members on Discourse-powered forums is described `here <https://meta.discourse.org/t/best-practices-for-deceased-community-members/146210>`_.
+The general best practice for deceased community members on Discourse-powered forums is described on their
+`Best practices for deceased community members <https://meta.discourse.org/t/best-practices-for-deceased-community-members/146210>`_ page.

 python.org email account
 ------------------------